Vietnamese pork belly is influenced by a dish called thit ba chi kho, it features pork braised & caramelised in a salty, spicy-sweet sauce.

 Thit Ba Chi Kho

-I adore pork belly, it is hands down my favourite cut of pork.
-I use it for dishes as diverse as a good British roast pork, and a Sri Lankan influenced pork belly curry, to the slightly fancy pressed pork belly.
+I adore pork belly; it is hands down my favourite cut of pork.
+I use it for dishes as diverse as a good British roast pork, a Sri Lankan influenced pork belly curry, and the slightly fancy pressed pork belly.

-The principle technique involves cooking the meat in a sweet and salty broth until it all evaporates leaving a sweet and sticky glaze.
+The principal technique involves cooking the meat in a sweet and salty broth until it all evaporates, leaving a sweet and sticky glaze.

 It is one that appears in my Indonesian influenced babi chin recipe and my Korean influenced pork belly with asparagus.